-Another benefit of traveling for rehab is distancing yourself from any bad influences or triggers that might be at home.
-These can include friends and family who use drugs, and it can also be locales and neighborhoods that remind you of using.
+Another benefit of deciding to travel for rehab is distancing yourself from any bad influences or triggers that might be at home.
+These can include friends and family who use drugs.
+It can also be locales and neighborhoods that remind you of using.
 When you’re far from these influences and triggers, the medical professionals at your treatment center can properly diagnose you.
 They can also help you determine if your addiction is the result of biology, genetics or your current living situation.

-People traveling for rehab may also do it for privacy.
-If you decide to go to treatment, you may be embarrassed and worried about what your friends and coworkers will think of you.
+People who travel for rehab may also do it for privacy.
+If you decide to go to treatment, you may be embarrassed and worried about what your friends and coworkers think.
 You might be judged, looked at differently or be mocked.
 People with high-profile jobs and reputations to maintain may feel that they’ll have more privacy if they travel to a center away from everyone they know.

 The number one benefit of traveling for rehab, at least according to medical professionals, is that it’ll be harder for you to leave treatment early if you’re in a rehab center that’s far from home.
-It’s common for people in treatment to feel discouraged and overwhelmed, and they’ll be tempted to leave before their program is complete.
-Patients aren’t forced to stay in rehab; they can leave whenever they’d like.
+With that said, patients aren’t forced to stay in rehab.
+They can leave whenever they’d like.
 However, completing a rehab center program will give them the best chance for recovery and total sobriety.

 Cons of Traveling for Rehab

-A con of traveling for rehab is that you may not be able to afford a treatment program that’s located out of state.
-You might have found a wonderful treatment center that can give you everything you need, but if your insurance doesn’t cover it, you could be out of luck.
+A con of deciding to travel for rehab is that you may not be able to afford it.
+You might have found a wonderful treatment center that can give you everything you need.
+However, your insurance may not cover it.

 You’ll also be far away from family and friends who could be supporting you at this time.
 Even though they can call you and write you letters, it isn’t the same as being able to see them in person.
 Having accessibility to your loved ones can give you comfort and security.